 The application from the Joondalup Brothers Rugby Union Football Club did include an identifiable component involving the conduct of coaching courses and sports medicine courses (project cost - \$2,800).
 This project would provide valuable skills to volunteers and club officials and is worthy and deserving of the City of Joondalup's support.
 Applications for such a project are best suited to the Sport & Recreation Development Fund of the City's Community Funding Program.

-The club would not know the assessment results of the Sports Development Program in time for them to make an application to the Community Funding Program (applications closed on 17 March 2005).
-It is therefore recommended that this component of the project be transferred and assessed as part of the Sport and Recreation Development Fund of the City's Community Funding Program.
+This component of the project was transferred and assessed as part of the Sport and Recreation Development Fund of the City's Community Funding Program.